DavidMRGomes/no_pigeon/README.md

 For visualization purposes I used lichtblick.

+An example of a possible noise that can scare pigeons can be seen in https://www.youtube.com/watch?v=f5LPeJGKdS0&t=449s

 # Hardware used
 - Jetson Orin Nano Super (Dev Board)
 - OAK-D S2 (Camera)